genestack/sdk/docs/source/getting_started.rst

 .. warning::

-   By default, your password/token will be stored using a secure storage system provided by your OS (See https://pypi.python.org/pypi/keyring for more information)
+   By default, your passwords and/or tokens will be stored using a secure storage system provided by your OS (see https://pypi.python.org/pypi/keyring for more information)
    If the secure storage system is not accessible, you will be asked for permission to store your password in plain text in a configuration file.
 However, this option is **strongly discouraged**.
 You have been warned!

 .. note::

    The information you supply to ``genestack-user-setup`` is only stored locally on your computer.
-Therefore, if you change your password/token online, you will need to update your local configuration as well.
+Therefore, if you change your password or token in Platform UI, you will need to update your local configuration as well.

 Setting up additional users